microsoft/BotFramework-WebChat/README.md

 ## Speech changes in Web Chat 4.5

-This is a breaking change on behavior expectations regarding speech and input hint in Web Chat.
-Please refer to this section on [input hint behavior before 4.5.0](https://github.com/microsoft/BotFramework-WebChat/blob/master/SPEECH.md#input-hint-behavior-before-4-5-0).
+There is a breaking change on behavior expectations regarding speech and input hint in Web Chat.
+Please refer to this section on [input hint behavior before 4.5.0](https://github.com/microsoft/BotFramework-WebChat/blob/master/SPEECH.md#input-hint-behavior-before-4-5-0) for details.

 # Samples list